tahamahaseem/tahamahaseem/README.md

 ## About Me

 My name is Tahama Haseem, and I am currently in my fourth year of Computer Engineering at Western University!
-I have a passion for skateboarding, hitting the gym, creating digital graphic art, playing musical instruments, and most importantly, coding!
+I have a passion for skateboarding, hitting the gym, creating digital graphic art, videography, playing musical instruments, and most importantly, coding!

 ## My Skills